KDDElab/tmq/README.md

 Note that this task is also referred to as outlier explanation, outlier aspect mining/discovering, outlier property detection, and outlier description.

-### Seven Outlier Interpretation Methods
+### Seven Outlier Interpretation Methods (The source code of the proposed TMQ will be publicly available upon acceptance.)

 **This repository contains seven outlier interpretation methods: TMQ[1], ATON [2], COIN[3], SiNNE[4], SHAP[5], LIME[6], and Anchors [7].**

-[1] Effective Subspace Discovery by Transformer-Guided Multi-Task Quadruplet Learning Network for Outlier Interpretation
+[1] Optimizing Latent Space based on Transformer-Guided Quadruplet Network for Outlier Interpretation.

 [2] Beyond Outlier Detection: Outlier Interpretation by Attention-Guided Triplet Deviation Network.
 In WWW.
 2021.